Archbishop Vatche Hovsepian Camp

 Our floor to ceiling tiled bath house, centrally located on "Camper Hill" within close proximity to each of the cabins, is an ideal facility for large groups of people.
 A commonly heard expression is that this bathhouse is the "best bathroom facilities of any camp I've ever been to."

 Main Lodge & Mess hall

 Our main lodge contains a cafeteria style Dining Hall, lovingly referred to as the “Mess Hall,” and is where we congregate at mealtime and currently have classes.
-Meals are prepared in the large fully equipped commercial kitchen.
+Meals are prepared in the large, fully equipped commercial kitchen.
 There are two unisex public restrooms.
-A wrap around deck provides exquisite views, serves as a favorite location for our Ice Cream Socials, many of our evening activities, afternoon classes and is a great place to snap memorable camp photos.
+A wrap around deck provides exquisite views, and serves as a favorite location for our Ice Cream Socials, many of our evening activities, afternoon classes, and is a great place to snap memorable camp photos.

 The Lodge has four bedrooms and can sleep 10 people.
-During camp these bedrooms serve as Nurse's office, quarters, and infirmary.
-There is one large bathroom with shower
+During camp, these bedrooms serve as Nurse's office, quarters, and infirmary.
+There is one large bathroom with a shower.

 Arts and Crafts Pavilion